momohuri/thetaboard/README.md

  - Start/Stop your Guardian Node
  - Update your Guardian Node to the latest version
  - See the Status and logs of your Guardian Node
+ - *COMING SOON*: Stake your tfuel on your edge node using this interface as well ( we are waiting on mainet 3.0 + some API's from theta's team)

 We don't and will never track any data about anything at all.